linziheng/pdtb-parser/README.md

 ##Training the parser

-Set the Training variables in the src/variable.rb file.
+Set the Training variables in the src/variable.rb file. *Note you will need the PDTB corpus or training.

 run:
 ./train